Q: Why did you start running?

 Q: What’s the best advice you give to someone who is just starting to run?

 A: Don’t compare yourself to anyone else.
 When I first started running I found this very difficult.
 It was even harder not understanding why I wasn’t at a fitness level comparable to my cousins.
 It took time and training.
 Nothing happens overnight and running is no different.

 Q: Why running for carbs?

 A: I am not an olympic runner.
 I love everything about running and I love carbs.
 I cannot choose between the two.
-I will never understand people who don’t eat carbs.
-I respect it, but I would never survive.
 If it were socially acceptable to eat pizza every day I would.
 I run because I can and because I can I also eat A LOT of carbs.
 Good and bad carbs and in my opinion-they’re all okay.
 Often women place a lot of pressure on beauty and diets.
 I hate it.
 Moderation is key.
 Living an active, healthy lifestyle is important to me as well as enjoying food and giving into cravings every so often.

 Q: What is your favorite carb?

 A:Without hesitation PIZZA.
 I love pizza, pastas, bread and butter, and of course all desserts.
 Who doesn’t?!
 I literally eat pizza once a week.